 Ultimately, it’s all about risk management!

-What repairs have we made on our current RV?
+What repairs have we made on our second RV?

-In addition, a coolant hose burst last year, so we had the coach towed to a Cummins shop.
+In addition, a coolant hose burst leaving the coach immobilized, so we had the coach towed to a Cummins shop.
 The tow was covered by our roadside assistance policy.
 But we had to pay for the actual repair of $888 repair for parts and labor, after our Cummins membership discount of 10%.
 While our RV was in for repair, we stayed at a hotel for 3 nights and ate out.
 Luckily, most of our hotel and meal expenses (about $600) were covered by our roadside assistance plan.

 We have also replaced the tires, added lithium batteries, switched the (working) microwave for a convection oven and added solar panels.
 These would NOT have been covered by an RV Extended Warranty as they fall under maintenance and upgrades – not repairs.